ARBUCHELI/EXERCISE-VPU-AND-THE-DEVCLOUD/README.md

 ![image](https://raw.githubusercontent.com/ARBUCHELI/EXERCISE-VPU-AND-THE-DEVCLOUD/master/downloadc.png)

-# Solution of the exercise and adaptation as a Repository: Andrés R. Bücheli.
+# Solution of the exercise and adaptation as a Repository: Andrés R. Bucheli.